mitmedialab/lcl/_weeks/week6.md

 additional:
     desc: |
-      Becuase it's the last week, we wanted to leave you with much to explore - choose what is right for you.
+      Becuase this is the last week, we wanted to leave you with much to explore - choose what is right for you.

       Want even more?
       Find more reading suggestions on the [Lifelong Kindergarten book website](http://lifelongkindergarten.net/).